UKCloud/documentation/articles/azure/azs-how-configure-powershell-users.md

     > [!NOTE]
     > To check your version, run `$PSVersionTable.PSVersion` and compare the "Major" version.
     >
-    > For "legacy" Operating Systems like Windows Server 2008 R2 and Windows 7, or Windows Server 2012 R2, Windows Server 2012, and Windows 8.1 you will need to download the [Windows Management Framework 5.1](https://docs.microsoft.com/en-us/powershell/wmf/5.1/install-configure)
+    > For "legacy" Operating Systems such as Windows Server 2008 R2, Windows 7, Windows Server 2012, Windows Server 2012 R2 and Windows 8.1 you will need to download the [Windows Management Framework 5.1](https://docs.microsoft.com/en-us/powershell/wmf/5.1/install-configure)

 ### Install Azure Stack PowerShell